luanmdang/notch-prompter/README.md

 - **Local script library:** Create, edit, and switch between multiple scripts.
 - **Smooth or stepped scrolling:** Adjustable speed, play/pause, and manual scrolling.
 - **Fully native:** Pure Swift, SwiftUI views, and AppKit windows.

-Fun project that I open-sourced so you can do whatever you want with it!

-Heavily inspired by the amazing Alcove app for Mac.

 ---